 Despite the challenges, there’s no doubt in Dörig’s mind: “Together with Mobility and other project partners from industry, we’ve been able to demonstrate over the past twelve months that electric vehicles can be used for storing energy efficiently.”
 The project’s being extended by six months and continued in the coming winter in a bid to gain more experience.
 According to Dörig, V2X is a compelling technology that holds great promise for the future: “Our vision is for every e-car owner to be able to earn money on the electricity market and at the same time contribute to the energy transition – without any loss of convenience.”

-In addition to Mobility, the following companies are involved in the project: car manufacturer Honda, software developer sun2wheel, charge station developer EVTEC and aggregator tiko, with scientific support provided by novatlantis in collaboration with the ETH Federal Institute of Technology.
-The project is supported by the Swiss Federal Office of Energy’s pilot and demonstration programme.
+The following companies were involved in the project in addition to Mobility: Car manufacturer Honda, software developer sun2wheel, charge point developer EVTEC, aggregators tiko, scientific support by novatlantis, in collaboration with ETH.
+The project is supported under the Swiss Federal Office of Energy’s pilot and demonstration programme.

 Images Copyright: Patrick Besch